PSY 228 : Positive Psychology

 Course Description

 Explores the components necessary to help a person flourish in their environment by addressing the biopsychosocial aspects that contribute to positive behaviors and human strengths.
-Provides an overview of the theories of happiness, importance of self-care and positive social cognitions, utilizing strengths in personal and professional venues, and means of achieving healthy relationships personally and with one's community.
+Provides an overview of the theories of happiness and the importance of self-care and positive social cognitions, as well as how to utilize strengths in personal and professional venues and achieve healthy relationships personally and within one's community.

 Course learning outcomes